 The Director of Resident Life or an authorized designee may temporarily suspend an individual from the residence halls pending initiation or implementation of administrative or disciplinary action when the resident constitutes a threat to oneself or others.
-Similar action may be initiated pursuant to Part 9 D (1) of the Code of Student Conduct.
+Similar action may be initiated pursuant to Part IX (d) of the Code of Student Conduct.